 These two Sun RV Resorts are so close to each other you can essentially pick one or the other depending on your style.
 Both resorts are located on Little Traverse Bay on beautiful Lake Michigan.

 Petoskey RV Resort is a gated 26 acres of green trees and grass, heated pools, a golf course, and fishing access.
 The Petoskey KOA is a family- and pet-friendly space with a playground and volleyball court.
 Both the resorts have full hookups, back-in and pull-through sites, and sites with water views.

-Start planning your trip today
+Start planning your RV resort getaway

 Christina is a writer and designer who has written about camping, tiny houses, and alternative living since 2008.
 She recently traded in her teardrop trailer for a 13-foot fiberglass trailer from 1982.